Common Turbo Faults & How to Spot Them

 If you notice any of the warning signs, then get your turbo checked as soon as possible.
 Your turbocharger is not going to repair itself, and the longer you leave it, the worse (and more expensive) the problem will get!

-To help minimize the risk of turbo failure, here are some helpful tips you can follow:
+To help minimise the risk of turbo failure, here are some helpful tips you can follow:

 • Change the oil in your vehicle at least every 3000 miles.